Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • coronary angioplasty;

-In some cases, these operations are contraindicated in some groups of patients:
+IN in some cases These operations are contraindicated in certain groups of patients:

-• in cases with constantly high blood pressure;
+• in cases with constantly elevated blood pressure;

 • with certain lesions in the myocardium.

-Ischemic heart disease provokes extremely negative consequences for the whole human body, if it is not treated.
+Coronary heart disease provokes extremely negative consequences for the entire human body if it is not treated.

 Angina pectoris is the main manifestation of ischemic myocardial disease.
-The causes of its occurrence are blood clots that close the passage in the arteries, which are formed when hyperaggregation (increased adhesion) of platelets occurs due to spasms in the vessels.
+The reasons for its occurrence are blood clots that block the passage in the arteries, which are formed when hyperaggregation (increased adhesiveness) of platelets occurs due to spasms in the vessels.

-Treatments for angina pectoris are widely known and available, but the disease is difficult to respond to.
-This disease can be caused not only by ischemic heart disease, there are many other causes of cardiac arrhythmias.
+Treatment methods for angina pectoris are widely known and available, but the disease responds poorly to them.
+This disease can be caused not only by ischemic heart disease; there are many other causes of heart rhythm disturbances.

-In chronic coronary artery disease, these disorders occur precisely because of the presence of foci of ischemia in the heart muscle.
+In chronic ischemic heart disease, these disorders arise precisely because of the presence of ischemic foci in the heart muscle.

 Stable, or exertional angina, occurs under the influence of physical or emotional stress.
-It is manifested by pain that can be relieved by taking nitroglycerin.
-Sometimes they leave on their own if they lie quietly in a well-ventilated area.
+It manifests itself as pain, which can be relieved by taking nitroglycerin.
+Sometimes they go away on their own if you lie quietly in a well-ventilated area.

-With unstable angina pectoris (rest and tension), pain occurs regardless of physical or emotional stress, more often at rest.
-In fact, this is an intermediate stage between chronic heart ischemia and heart attack.
-The occurrence of such attacks means that the disease is progressing and the heart lacks oxygen even at rest.
-If the attacks of pain become more frequent and more intense, this indicates the possible development of acute myocardial infarction.
+With unstable angina (rest and stress), pain occurs regardless of physical or emotional stress, most often at rest.
+In fact, this is an intermediate stage between chronic cardiac ischemia and heart attack.
+The occurrence of such attacks means that the disease is progressing and the heart is experiencing a lack of oxygen even at rest.
+If attacks of pain become more frequent and intense, this indicates the possible development of acute myocardial infarction.

-Heart failure is also a complication of chronic coronary artery disease.
-It is formed under the influence of various functional disorders in the work of the heart muscle.
+Heart failure is also a complication of chronic ischemic heart disease.
+It is formed under the influence of various functional disorders in the functioning of the heart muscle.

-A frequent complication of myocardial ischemia is the formation of congestive heart failure (CHF).
-In CHF, the heart muscle contracts weakly and therefore does not pump enough blood to normal work internal organs.
+A common complication of myocardial ischemia is the formation of congestive heart failure (CHF).
+In CHF, the heart muscle contracts weakly and therefore pumps insufficient volume of blood necessary for normal operation internal organs.
 For this reason, various violations occur in them.
-Acquiring a chronic form, congestive heart failure dramatically reduces the patient's chances of survival.
+Acquiring a chronic form, congestive heart failure sharply reduces the patient's chances of survival.

-Complication of CHD in the form of chronic heart failure is expressed by such symptoms as:
+Complications of HIHD in the form of chronic heart failure are expressed by symptoms such as:

 • swelling;